microsoft/finops-toolkit/docs/_reporting/hubs/data-processing.md

 - `focuscost` is the exported dataset.
   > Hubs 0.2 only supports FOCUS cost exports.
 Other export types will be added in a future release.

-If you need to

-If you need to use hubs to monitor non-Azure data, convert the data to [FOCUS](../focus/README.md) and drop it into the **ingestion** container.
+If you need to use hubs to monitor non-Azure data, convert the data to [FOCUS](../../_docs/focus/README.md) and drop it into the **ingestion** container.
 Please note this has not been explicitly tested in the latest release.
 If you experience any issues, please [create an issue](https://aka.ms/finops/toolkit/ideas).

 <br>